h4110w33n/wpsc/README.md

 Turn Off outlet (reagardless of previous state)
 Cycle outlet (duration set in Web UI)

-The required flags are
+The required flags and arguments are "-a" address, "-u" username, "-p" password.
--a address
--u username
--p password

 Example Usage can be found by the using the "-h" flag.